‘Excessive’ Use of Face-Down Restraint

 Use of Force – The Law – Policy

-With the current Law & Legislation an organisation/individual should be able to evidence that they have considered options available, and the option used was the least intrusive to all concerned.
+With the current Law & Legislation, an organisation/individual should be able to evidence that they have considered options available, and the option used was the least intrusive to all concerned.
 This is obviously difficult if the only option staff have is manual restraint!
-It is suggested good practise that an organisation’s policy is written by someone who has an appropriate knowledge of all relevant legislation, and knowledge and understanding of the personnel safety programme.
+It is suggested good-practice that an organisation’s policy is written by someone who has an appropriate knowledge of all relevant legislatio, and knowledge and understanding of the personnel safety programme.
 How can you have someone writing the restraint policy that has no understanding of the law or the training package?

 Organisations have a duty of care not only to the people that they are using force on, but also to the staff to provide them with the safest option when it becomes necessary to use physical force on another person.